skooter500/OOP-2017-2018/README.md

 - [Read this article that explains how to sort an ArrayList](http://beginnersbook.com/2013/12/java-arraylist-of-object-sort-example-comparable-and-comparator/).
 If you need to, read it several times!
 - You will notice there is an unimplemented method ```public String[] findClosest(String toFind, int howMany)``` in the class Dictionary.
 At the moment it just returns null, but you should implement this method.
-- Modify the dictionary method in Main.java method to call the new method you wrote that returns a String array instead of the method that returns a String.
-Make whatever other changes are necessary.
-Read the program output above to see what the program should do.
-You should ask the user to type in a word, check the spelling using the findClosest method, printing out the closest 10 matching words.
+- Modify the dictionary method in Main.java.
+You should ask the user to type in a word.
+Then check the spelling of the word using the findClosest method, printing out the closest 10 matching words if the word is not in the dictionary or printing "Correct match" if the word is in the dictionary.
 The program should repeat this process until the user types quit.
 - I strongly suggest you take the time to think about how you would do this.
 If you can't figure it out, here are [step by step instructions](https://github.com/skooter500/DT228-OOP-2015/blob/master/instructions.md).
 Only use these if you can't figure it out

 Also!
 The source code we are working on is now in the src folder and the class files are in a folder called bin.
 That will make it easier to import the project into Eclipse next week.